 As a slouchy teen ager, my father poked my butt every time he passed by and commanded, "stand on two feet."
 "Tuck your bottom in."
 I danced tap and ballet and swam all summer, movements that relax and produce flow.
 Or should.
-Again constant reminders of "stroke, kick, kick, kick; stroke, kick, kick, kick.
-Lift your bottom" (I was a back stroke champion).
+Again constant reminders of "stroke, kick, kick, kick, kick, kick, kick, kick, kick, kick back stroke champion).